For US & Canadian Dentists

 International Options

-Travel-based programs offer concentrated surgical volume, diverse cases, and structured mentorship that are hard to replicate at home.
+Travel-based programs offer concentrated surgical volume and structured mentorship that are often hard to replicate at home.
+However, evaluating the academic rigor is crucial.

-In Latin America and beyond, well-designed programs combine supervised treatment for local patients with intensive hands-on training for visiting dentists.
+In Latin America, well-designed programs combine supervised treatment for local patients with intensive hands-on training.
 For many clinicians, a single week abroad provides more live-surgery experience than several years of sporadic in-office cases.

 Mexico